 "The Curse of the Billy Goat"

-October 6, 1945.
 Billy Sianis was turned away from the Cubs Tigers World Series game when he tried to bring a goat into the stadium.
-The story goes that Sianis was so mad that he set a curse on the Cubs, coincidently (or maybe not so coincidentally), the Cubs have not returned to the World Series since 1945.
-Here is a site that has a timeline for the Billy Goat curse and attempts to "reverse the curse".
+The story goes that Sianis was so mad that he set a curse on the Cubs, coincidently (or maybe not so coincidentally), the Cubs had not returned to the World Series until 2016.

 ESPN did a great job of replaying the incident.
 There are 10 You Tube clips of the "Bartman incident".
 I thought this part (#4) breaks down what happened very well which includes interviews of a few people in the stands near Steve Bartman.

 The 2016 World Series was an amazing roller coaster ride.
 At many moments, it seemed like the long history of Cubs mishaps may get in the way again, but this team led by Joe Maddon and many young, talented players wouldn't quit and took the final game 7 into extra innings to finally break through and win their first World Series Championship in 108 years.